 This course is a continuation of the study of accounting principles with in-depth coverage of theoretical concepts and financial statements.
-Topics include generally accepted accounting principles and an extensive analysis of financial statements.
+Topics include generally accepted accounting principles and an extensive analyses of financial statements.
 Upon completion, students should be able to demonstrate competence in the conceptual framework underlying financial accounting, including the application of financial standards.
+This course is also available through the Virtual Learning Community (VLC).